Updated: 3 days ago

 Now is the time to get out of debt.
 Do not take new debts.
 Build your relationships with productive people who have knowledge, skills, capital, and influence.
-Disincentivize rhetoricians who usurp attention and capital with empty words, no justification, imagination, and fiction.
+Disincentivize rhetoricians who usurp attention and capital with empty words, and no justification.
 Dissociate from them.
 You are doing them a favor as well, by neutralizing the return on their manipulations.
 Consolidate your skills and assets.
 Do you think you are valuable now?
 Would people pay you in tight financial circumstances for delivering what value you have to offer?
 If the answer is no, it’s time to build your skills and productive capacity.

 Adjust your mentality.
 Can you go for a few weeks eating protein powder and cheap food of high nutrition?
 Can you enjoy a day in nature, playing board games with friends?
 Or do you require expenditures on restaurant dining, leisure travel, and “retreats” to inspire you and make you smile?
 Remember from the Alvarism book, Economic Sovereignty: